gato-gordo/es6_notes/README.md

 New standards of ECMAScript had in the past been rolled out with release numbers (ES3, ES5).
 ES6 was set to be the newest released, but the standards body has decided to aim at a new official standard every year.
 So now we'll have ES2015, ES2016, etc.

-You can read Kyle Simpson's circa Feb 2015 thoughts on the naming of the standard, [here][ks] (that link goes to part of an entire book, available on GitHub, which he has written on the new JavaScript features).
+You can read Kyle Simpson's circa Feb 2015 thoughts on the naming of the standard, [here](https://github.com/getify/You-Dont-Know-JS/blob/master/es6%20%26%20beyond/ch1.md#versioning) (that link goes to part of an entire book, available on GitHub, which he has written on the new JavaScript features).

 **Currently Implemented Features By Browser**